Creating much needed car parking facilities as the first phase of wider hospital development plans

 - The works also include providing cycle access and improving access by widening the roads on the hospital estate

-Willmott Dixon has kicked off 2021 with the commencement of a new project for Dorset County Hospital (DCH).
+Willmott Dixon has kicked off 2021 with a new project for Dorset County Hospital (DCH).

 To be built over an eighteen-month period and appointed by leading health and care property developer Prime, its team in the South has been contracted to build a new highly anticipated multi-storey car park.